Turn a ChatGPT conversation into a real, published MiniUp app.

 - Published URLs are ready to open and share.

-- You can keep managing the page later from the MiniUp dashboard.
+- You can keep managing the app and its access later from MiniUp.